DevKhalyd/rg_portfolio/README.md

+# TODO

+- Working on the accesibility of the native apps

+- Implementing Twitter Web Pages.

 # What to do before to launch the new version?
 (Personal Notes)

 Basically Run the tests and if everything is ok, then launch the new version

 - Add some accesibility for android and ios platforms